 To make the image even weirder, turn it on its head.
 Now Atlas is down and the world is up, as we imagine they should be.
 But the planet-lifter is face down, standing on his head.
 Balancing himself with his hands, he props up the earth with his feet like some circus act, or like Medieval scholars believed their antipodes to walk on the other side of the earth.

 Who was right, Ayn Rand or Frederik De Wit?
 Who is this Atlas character anyway?
 How did his name end up on the cover of all our map books?
 And what if anything is his relation to Morocco's Atlas Mountain range?

 The word 'atlas' now primarily means a systematic collection of maps in book form.
-Confusingly, the first modern collection did not yet come with that name.
-Theatrum Orbis Terrarum (Antwerp, 1570) by Abraham Ortelius translates as 'Theatre of the World (Globe)'.
-A few years later came Speculum Orbis Terrarum (Antwerp, 1578), or 'Mirror of the World (Globe),' by Gerard and Cornelis De Jode.
+The first modern collection of that kind did not yet come with that name.
+Theatrum Orbis Terrarum (Antwerp, 1570) by Abraham Ortelius translates as 'Theatre of the World Globe'.
+A few years later came Speculum Orbis Terrarum (Antwerp, 1578), or 'Mirror of the World Globe', by Gerard and Cornelis De Jode.

 Had it not been for Mercator, we might today casually ask to pass the theatrum or the speculum when looking to consult a map.
 His Atlas, sive Cosmographicæ Meditationes de Fabrica Mundi et Fabricati Figura (Duisburg, 1595) set the standard for successive generations of mapmakers and provided them with a new and peculiar name for their collections.
 But where did Mercator get the name for his 'Atlas, or Cosmographic Meditations on the Fabric of the World and the Figure of the Fabricked'?